MrWong99/TaileVoices/discord-bot/README.md

 This assumes you have Cuda setup.
 Also to get the ggml-large-v3.bin file you must:

 1. Navigate to [third_party/whisper.cpp/bindings/go](./third_party/whisper.cpp/bindings/go/)
 2. Run `make all` once if not done already.
+Set `WHISPER_CUDA=1` if you want to use the full power of Nvidia GPUs.
 3. Download the model using `./build/go-model-download --out models/ --timeout 2h30m -- ggml-large-v3`